Second Session, 43rd Parliament

 John Rustad: It’s an honour to be able to carry on with the conversation started yesterday around Bill 20.
 There’s been lots of rhetoric, lots of accusations, and I just want to summarize some of the things I said yesterday before I carry on here.

 The uncertainty, though, of how this treaty has changed from the other modern treaties that were created is the big issue here.
-The adoption of UNDRIP as in the language; the fact that UNDRIP is “an authoritative source for the implementation of the treaty;” the fact that UNDRIP itself leaves many, many questions and has created court challenges and issues in this province….
+The adoption of UNDRIP as in the language; the fact that UNDRIP is “an authoritative source for the implementation of the treaty”; the fact that UNDRIP itself leaves many, many questions and has created court challenges and issues in this province….

-I think, quite frankly, it’s done the People of K'ómoks a huge disservice by this government actually putting it into the treaty.
+I think, quite frankly, it’s done the People of K’ómoks a huge disservice by this government actually putting it into the treaty.
 There’s too much uncertainty that has been created there.
-It doesn’t bring the opportunity and the potential that I know the K'ómoks people would like to see happen.
+It doesn’t bring the opportunity and the potential that I know the K’ómoks People would like to see happen.

 There’s been lots of debate around the general public being up in arms.
-You see things like the Quw'utsun decision.
-You see things like what’s going on with Haida — even the xʷməθkʷəy̓əm agreement.
+You see things like the Quw’utsun decision.
+You see things like what’s going on with Haida, even the xʷməθkʷəy̓əm agreement.
 There are so many high-profile issues that many, many people are starting to raise serious concerns.

 [11:05 a.m.]

-looking at it, they kind of wonder and start thinking: “Wait a second here.
+But when you look at it from a lens of the average public looking at it, they kind of wonder and start thinking: “Wait a second here.
 What about the rest of us?”
-There’s five million people in this province who are not Indigenous.
+There are five million people in this province who are not Indigenous.
 Where are their concerns being raised and thought of?

 What does reconciliation mean?
 How does reconciliation conclude?
 You can’t achieve reconciliation if you don’t know what it is that you’re actually trying to achieve.
-You can’t achieve reconciliation if there isn’t a conclusion because then it becomes this forever-changing target.
+You can’t achieve reconciliation if there isn’t a conclusion, because then it becomes this forever-changing target.

-I think the people in British Columbia need to know and they deserve to understand what exactly this government is trying to do.
-This treaty, of course, lays out another piece of the vision in terms of how this government sees reconciliation moving in this province.
 Why doesn’t this government come forward and actually say what reconciliation does mean?
-Why doesn’t this government come forward and actually put forward a plan saying this is how reconciliation will be concluded in British Columbia?
+Why doesn’t this government come forward and actually put forward a plan saying: “This is how reconciliation will be concluded in British Columbia”?
 We need to see that conclusion, I believe, if we want to be able to move forward in a good way.

 Now, I look forward to talking to the Chiefs of K’ómoks.
-I’ve talked with some of the other chiefs.
-I look forward to more meetings with the Chief of Kitselas and Kitsumkalum because I’d like to know from them, would they be willing to complete these treaties if we were to remove the UNDRIP language that is in them?
+I’ve talked with some of the other Chiefs.
+I look forward to more meetings with the Chief of Kitselas and Kitsumkalum.
+Because I’d like to know from them: would they be willing to complete these treaties if we were to remove the UNDRIP language that is in them?
 Is the UNDRIP language the hill to die on?
 Is it the straw that breaks the camel’s back?
 Is this the thing that has to be in these treaties?

 Because if it doesn’t, let’s sit down and talk about how we remove it so that it isn’t a barrier to moving forward with the success of treaty.
 This is where we should be going, and this is the question that I have in terms of whether I support this treaty or not.

 Are the Chiefs willing, particularly the Chief of K’ómoks, because this is the treaty that we are discussing here with Bill 20…?
-Is the Chief of K’ómoks willing to consider removing the UNDRIP language from the treaty so that we can move forward with this treaty in a good way and be able to achieve the results that I believe they want to achieve and I think, quite frankly, people in British Columbia want to achieve in terms of finalizing the reconciliation for the K’ómoks People?
+Is the Chief of K’ómoks willing to consider removing the UNDRIP language from the treaty so that we can move forward with this treaty in a good way and be able to achieve the results that I believe they want to achieve and, I think, quite frankly, people in British Columbia want to achieve in terms of finalizing the reconciliation for the K’ómoks People?

 If we’re able to do that, then why don’t we just pause this treaty, get it done, remove that language now and then move forward and complete it?

-The alternative, of course, is to have an agreement to renegotiate after the treaty is implemented, but of course, that could take a tremendous amount of time with untold potential damages from a legal perspective.
+The alternative, of course, is to have an agreement to renegotiate after the treaty is implemented.
+But of course, that could take a tremendous amount of time, with untold potential damages from a legal perspective.
 As we were talking about yesterday, we’ve got a government that is in court fighting against its own legislation of DRIPA, which is the implementation of UNDRIP, and now you’re going to be passing a treaty which brings in a constitutional-level protection and implementation of UNDRIP.

 [11:10 a.m.]